zer0def/nginxinc-kubernetes-ingress/examples/ingress-resources/mergeable-ingress-types/README.md

 ## Example

-In this example we deploy the NGINX Ingress Controller, a simple web application and then configure load balancing for that application using Ingress resources with the `nginx.org/mergeable-ingress-type` annotations.
+In this example we deploy NGINX Ingress Controller, a simple web application and then configure load balancing for that application using Ingress resources with the `nginx.org/mergeable-ingress-type` annotations.

 ## Running the Example